seankerr/rust-http-box/README.md

 ## Features

+- New: HTTP/2 support
 - Push oriented and will process a single byte at a time
 - Callback oriented with the ability to break out of the parser loop
-- HTTP/1.x Headers are normalized to lower-case
+- Headers are normalized to lower-case
-- HTTP/2 support
 - Error handling is a breeze
 - Parse HTTP phases separately:
   - Head